LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ## Introduction

-This user guide is a work in progress as is the OpenGD77, OpenGD77S, OpenDM1801 and OpenRD5R firmware.
+This user guide is a work in progress as is the OpenGD77, OpenGD77S, OpenDM1801, OpenDM1801A and OpenRD5R firmware.

 Due to the rapid pace of development some photos of screens are now out of date and not completely accurate.

 The photos will be updated when the firmware in a particular area stabilises.

-The intention of the project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77, and Baofeng DM-1801 factory firmware.
+The intention of the project is to create a fully featured non-commercial firmware that entirely replaces the factory firmware.
 This firmware is specifically designed for **Amateur Radio** use, and has features not available in the official firmware.

 *Note:*